-Paglione's Team for the ORCID Service Launch
+Paglione's Team

 Haak commented on the unexpected surge of early registration for ORCID iDs.
 "There were bets as to how many people would have registered by year's end; the highest was 10,000.
 We had 5,000 registrants before the end of the week.
 And we had 50,000 by the end of the year."